Daniel Norris: Personal life

 Norris is a Christian.
 Norris has said, “I know God has a plan no matter what.
 No longer do I live and die by my success.
 I live and die by my faith in God.
 Everything after that is just an added blessing.”

-Norris's family has owned a bicycle shop in Johnson City, Tennessee, for more than 80 years.
-In the offseason, Norris lives by choice in a 1978 Volkswagen Westfalia van, nicknamed "Shaggy.”
+Norris' family has owned a bicycle shop in Johnson City, Tennessee, for more than 80 years.
+In the offseason, Norris lives by choice in a 1978 Volkswagen Westfalia van, nicknamed "Shaggy”.
 His unconventional lifestyle can be described as nonconformist and minimalist, and has raised eyebrows in MLB.
-Prior to the 2015 season, Tony LaCava, Toronto's assistant general manager, said of Norris "He takes care of himself as well as anybody we've got.
+Prior to the 2015 season, Tony LaCava, Toronto's assistant general manager said of Norris, "He takes care of himself as well as anybody we've got.
 He's in great shape.
 He competes on the mound.
 If that wasn't the case, maybe we'd be more worried about some of the other stuff.
 But right now, the van and all that is secondary.
 He has great values, and they're working for him."

 Despite his $2 million signing bonus, Norris lives off just $800 a month.
 In an interview with ESPN he was asked why he chooses to continue to live so conservatively.
 He asked back, "Who am I to deserve that?
 What have I really done?"
 He has also said, "I'm actually more comfortable being kind of poor," as it helps him maintain a minimalist lifestyle and resist conformity.

 On October 19, 2015, Norris announced through his Instagram account that he had been diagnosed with thyroid cancer.
 He was diagnosed the previous April, and with a doctor's consent, he continued playing and delayed treatment until the end of the season.
-On October 29, Norris announced he was cancer free following a successful surgery to remove a malignant growth from his thyroid.
+On October 29, Norris announced he was cancer-free following a successful surgery to remove a malignant growth from his thyroid.

 One of Norris' hobbies is photography.
 During the 2015 season, he acquired professional photographer Ben Moon's Canon EF 85mm portrait lens, and the two became friends.
 That offseason, the two went on a road trip together, from Norris' home state of Tennessee to Oregon, where Moon is based.
-Moon has turned footage from the trip into a short film, titled "Offseason."
+Moon has turned footage from the trip into a short film, titled "Offseason".

+Norris has been in a relationship with professional surfer Sage Erickson since 2021.
+The pair married in November 2023.